Recommended Feeding Program

 Introduce Happy Calf 20% as early as possible, offering as much as can be consumed within 24 hours, discard any stale uneaten feed.
 Weaning from milk can take place when calves are consuming at least 1-1.5kg of meal per day over three consecutive days.

-It is recommended that Weaner Meal 12% is offered to calves once put to pasture at a rate of approximately 1.5kg reducing to 0.5kg per day at 12 weeks.
+It is recommended that Happy Calf 16% (Weaner Meal) is offered to calves once put to pasture at a rate of 1.5kg reducing to 0.5kg per day at 12 weeks.
+This will maintain growth rates and provide continued protection against coccidiosis.

 Access to Fresh water and a source of quality hay or straw is essential at all times